The "Booth" Shot

 More often than not, at least for me when applying to the higher-end shows, the reply is a rejection.
 For example, I applied to the Utah Arts Festival four years in a row before finally being accepted on the fifth attempt.
 When I did the show in 2016, it turned out to be the best show of my career, so it was worth the wait.
 But the rejections are still hard to take no matter when you receive them.
 They never come with any explanations as shows are not required to give reasons for declining your application.
 This leaves little direction for improvement.

-For me, I think the whimsical nature of my work softens my chances of getting accepted into many shows because it does not convey the high-end vibe that many art shows wish to emit.
-I also believe many jurors forget that it’s okay to have fun art mixed in with serious art for the patrons strolling through the show.
+For me, I believe the whimsical nature of my work softens my chances of getting accepted into many shows because it does not convey the high-end, contemporary vibe that many art shows promoters wish to emit.
+I also believe many jurors forget that it’s okay to have fun, affordable art mixed in with the serious, expensive art for the patrons strolling through the show.
 As we all know the art world is subjective, so I can only speculate on the reasons why I don’t get offered a spot at every show.
 I’m just grateful for the successful opportunities that I’ve had.

-Last year I made some changes to my booth to create a greater impression on my customers and the show juries.
+Last year I made some changes to my booth to create a greater impression on my customers that I hope will also extend to the show juries.
 First, I made the booth taller so that I can display more artwork.
-Second, I implemented a set of shelves to display my books more prominently, because this is the only way I can let juries know that I also write & illustrates books in addition to my artwork.
-Lastly, I had to make a space for storage within the booth since I have so many images that I try to keep in stock at shows.
+Second, I implemented a set of shelves to display my books more prominently, because this is the only way I can let juries know that I also write & illustrate books in addition to my art.
+Lastly, I had to create more storage space within the booth since I have so many images that I try to keep in stock at shows.
 I’ll let you know how my strategy works in 2019.